RetroPie/RetroPie-Docs/docs/Atari-ST-STE-TT-Falcon.md

 | B   | Mouse button B |
 | X   |   |
 | Y   | lr-hatari GUI |

+Note that some games (e.g. Gauntlet II) require the simulation of the 'plugging-in' of a joystick.
+This can be done from the standard hatari gui by selecting 'disabled' followed by 'enabled' in the joysticks tab.
+However, this type of behaviour is not currently supported in lr-hatari as the retroarch pads are set up permanently at launch.

+Furthermore, there is no current mapping of the space bar to a joystick button in lr-hatari as there is in the 'standard' version - this must currently be done using the on-screen keyboard.

 ## Emulator: [Hatari](http://hatari.tuxfamily.org/)